SarahYLawrence/SQLite/README.md

 - Create or use an empty database

 For creating the database
-- click "new database" to create it
+- click "new database" to create one

-To add the tables with the csv files
+To add the tables with the CSV files
 - click "File"
 - click "Import"
-- click "Table from csv file"
+- click "Table from CSV file"
-- select the csv file you would like to use
+- select the CSV file you would like to use
-- double-check the information for example some csv's are comma-separated some are tab-separated make sure when you hit ok all the information is separated properly
+- double-check the information for example some CSV's are comma-separated some are tab-separated make sure when you hit ok all the information is separated properly

 ## Searching the Database
 To execute/search using the SQL commands do the following:
-- click "Excute SQL"
+- click "Execute SQL"
-- make sure all the csv are in the database bef
+- make sure all the CSV are in the database bef
 - use one of the commands provided